FynxCyonic/FynxCyonic/docs/bookmarks/en-us.md

 ## License

-MyruCyonic is distributed under the Personal Use or Internal Use License.
+FynxCyonic is distributed under the Personal Use or Internal Use License.

 [To see the full license, click here!](https://github.com/FynxCyonic/FynxCyonic/blob/stable/docs/license-en.md)